wooooops/sc-filtered-list/README.md

   **Events**

-  - change: When the user selects and item and the value has changed
+  - `change` When the user selects and item and the value has changed
-  - close: When the list closes
+  - `close` When the list closes
-  - destroy: When the `FilteredList` is destroyed
+  - `destroy` When the `FilteredList` is destroyed
-  - filtered: When the search value changes
+  - `filtered` When the search value changes
-  - itemFocus: When an item in the list gains focus
+  - `itemFocus` When an item in the list gains focus
-  - open: When the list opens
+  - `open` When the list opens
-  - sort: When the list is sorted
+  - `sort` When the list is sorted
-  - redraw: When the list redraws itself
+  - `redraw` When the list redraws itself
-  - fetch: When the list tries to fetch data based on the search term
+  - `fetch` When the list tries to fetch data based on the search term

 ## Styling